 Coffee beans are perishable.
 This means that heat, light, moisture and air can all degrade the quality of your coffee beans.
 To keep your beans fresh for as long as possibly, keep them in an opaque, airtight container on a pantry shelf.
 Containers used should be non-absorbent, so opt for metal and ceramic containers, and try to stay away from glass and plastic.
 Clear containers should be avoided, as light can affect the flavour of your beans.
-If your beans come in a foil-lined bag with a one-way valve however, you can keep them in there.
+If your beans come in a foil-lined bag with a one-way valve however, you can keep them in there (Yes, PureBean Coffee blends are all supplied in this type of bag).
 After roasting, coffee starts to emit carbon dioxide, and a one-way valve allows the carbon dioxide to escape without allowing oxygen in.

 Air exposure isn’t great for your coffee beans.
 It may be a good idea to divide your beans into portions.
 For example, you can keep coffee for the first half of the week in one container, and for the second half of the week in another, so that you’re not exposing all your beans to air every time you use them.
 This is particularly important when you buy pre-ground coffee, as it is more exposed to oxygen.

 Another tip is that if you buy whole beans, grind as you go!
 Grind the amount you need right before brewing, as coffee starts to oxidise and stale as soon as it is ground.
-Invest in a burr grinder so that the grinding process is stress-free in the mornings.
-Grinding daily will ensure that you’re maximizing the aromas in your coffee beans.
+Grinding daily will ensure that you’re maximising the aromas in your coffee beans.